Aliens in America: Production and broadcast history

 Aliens in America creators David Guarascio (left) and Moses Port (right) at a San Diego Comic-Con panel for Community in July 2012.

 Produced by CBS Paramount Network Television, the series was officially green-lit and given a thirteen-episode order on May 15, 2007.
 It premiered on October 1, 2007, and aired on Monday nights at 8:30PM Eastern/7:30PM Central on The CW, following Everybody Hates Chris.
 The show was originally to be produced by NBC Universal Television (now Universal Television).
-It is filmed around the Vancouver, British Columbia, Canada area.
-The high school featured in the show is actually H. J. Cambie Secondary School in Richmond, British Columbia, Canada with the interiors of later first-season episodes shot inside a studio.
+It was filmed around the Vancouver, British Columbia, Canada, area.
+The high school featured in the show is actually H. J. Cambie Secondary School in Richmond, British Columbia, Canada, with the interiors of later first-season episodes shot inside a studio.
 Beginning on February 10, 2008, Aliens in America moved to Sunday nights (along with the rest of the Monday night comedies) and aired at 8:30PM Eastern/7:30PM Central.
 On May 9, 2008, TV Guide announced the cancellation of the series.
-After the show's cancellation, reruns once aired on Universal HD.
+After the show's cancellation, reruns aired on Universal HD.

-Patrick Breen was originally cast as Gary Tolchuck but the role was re-cast in July 2007.
+Patrick Breen was originally cast as Gary Tolchuc, but the role was re-cast in July 2007.